shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Lock button - locks the app - using the passwords defined.

-passwordextra unlocks more speed buttons.
+Using passwordextra instead of password to unlock will display four more speed buttons.

 As soon as the motor starts spinning all buttons and sliders are disabled - apart from the "PANIC" button - saftey first!